Manuscript Bible study is an INDUCTIVE and ENJOYABLE way to study Scripture… together!

 The ESV Bible carries forward the trusted legacy of the Bible in English—the legacy established first in the Tyndale New Testament (1526) and the KJV Bible (1611).
 With this legacy as the foundation, the ESV Bible (2001) reflects the beauty and majesty of the original languages, first captured centuries ago by these early Bible translations.

 But the ESV also provides the most recent evangelical Christian Bible scholarship and enduring readability for today.
 The ESV translation process itself was based on the trusted principles of essentially literal translation, which combines word-for-word accuracy with readability and literary excellence.

 Likewise, the ESV translation team was built on the trusted foundation of over 100 evangelical Christian scholars and pastors worldwide, committed to the truth, authority, and application of the Bible to all of life.

-Manuscript Bible study began under the late Paul Byer in 1953.
-Paul was an InterVarsity Christian Fellowship staff seeking to help his students dig into Scripture.
+Manuscript study started under the late Paul Byer in 1953.
+Paul was an InterVarsity Christian Fellowship staff seeking to help students dig into Scripture.
 For more details on its history, Click Here.

 Now fast forward to… 1986 and pardon the BIG HAIR / BIG GLASSES.
 Here Paul both explains manuscript study and leads a group through it.